tari-labs/tari-university/src/cryptography/recursive-zk-proofs/mainreport.md

 seen in the form of zk-SNARKs [[1]] and Bulletproofs [[2]], scalability remains a big challenge.

 Recent efforts in minimizing verification costs have gone the route of recursive proofs.
-Sean Bowe et al  [[3]] lead the pack on recursive proof composition without a trusted setup, with the Halo protocol.
-Other applications of recursive proof composition still rely on some kind of a trusted setup.
+Sean Bowe et al lead the pack on recursive proof composition without a trusted setup, with the Halo protocol.
+Other applications of recursive proof composition still rely on some kind of a trusted setup,  [[3]] .
 Coda [[4]] and Sonic [[5]], for example, use a common reference string (CRS) and an updatable structured reference string, respectively.